chrisguest75/sql_examples/04_sqlite_prisma/README.md

 ## Reason

-Prisma is a
+Prisma is an ORM for typescript that handles multiple SQL backends.

 TODO:

 * Add some queries.
-  * Add turn verbose on or not.
+  * Add turn verbose on or not for logging.
-  * Number of tweets per user
+  * Spawn time as seconds.
-  * Total tweets
+  * Get the relationships to work.
   * React page to render queries
   * Block level attributes